-1.3.2.
+1.3.3.
 Relationship to JSF

-JavaServer Faces is a web-tier presentation framework that provides a component model for graphical user interface components, a managed bean component model for application logic, and an event-driven interaction model that binds the two component models.
-The managed bean component model is a contextual model where managed beans are bound to one of the three web tier contexts and may hold contextual state.
+JavaServer Faces is a web-tier presentation framework that provides a component model for graphical user interface components and an event-driven interaction model that binds user interface components to objects accessible via Unified EL.

-This specification allows any bean to fulfill the role of the managed bean in a JSF application.
-Thus, a JSF application may take advantage of the more sophisticated context and dependency injection model defined by this specification.
-JSF pages directly access beans, including EJB session beans, using Unified EL.
+This specification allows any bean to be assigned a Unified EL name.
+Thus, a JSF application may take advantage of the sophisticated context and dependency injection model defined by this specification.

-1.3.3.
-Relationship to Java Servlets and JSP
+1.3.4.
+Relationship to other Java EE platform component types